puppetlabs/puppet-rfc/README.md

 ARM
 ===

-Puppet Armaments Repository
+Puppet Armatures Repository
 ---------------------------
-This repository contains Puppet Armaments - Proposals to enhance / add features to puppet or something in the puppet eco-system.
+This repository contains Puppet Amatures - Proposals to enhance / add features to puppet or something in the puppet eco-system.

 Index of ARMs